-There was a hospital Grand Rapid, MI using Tray Monitor.
+There was a hospital in Michigan using Tray Monitor.
 A patient at that hospital ordered a routine meal.
 He had no allergies, restrictions, or surgeries coming up and the man was hangry.
 In between the time he ordered and received his tray with food a lot had happened.
 In that short time frame, the Doctor had paid him a visit and determined for the patient's own safety, he should be administered an all-liquid diet.
 The system was updated to reflect the diet change, but the person who monitors incoming alerts was off that day and no one caught the alert.
 The tray of solid food made its way to the patient.
 He ate his meal and choked.
 Thankfully, staff was available to perform emergency CPR.
 The patient survived but it shed light on a huge problem with Tray Monitor.

 As Tray Monitor looks like it hasn't been updated since 2001 nor touched by a designer, the company wanted to create a more effective tray tracking software.
 Enter Tray Logistics.
 Tray Logistics (TL) is a complete overhaul of Tray Monitor including all the same functions and more.
 On top of track tracking, pick up, and intake monitoring, Tray Logistics offers Smart Batching, live alerts, patient wristband scanning verification, and much more.